Azure/azure-notificationhubs/README.md

+# A T T E N T I O N

+The current repo have been split out.

+Android part is in [Azure/azure-notificationhubs-android](https://github.com/Azure/azure-notificationhubs-android) repo.

+iOS part is in [Azure/azure-notificationhubs-ios](https://github.com/Azure/azure-notificationhubs-ios) repo.

 # Microsoft Azure Notification Hubs

 Azure Notification Hubs provide an easy-to-use, multiplatform, scaled-out push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
 To learn more, visit our [Developer Center](https://azure.microsoft.com/en-us/documentation/services/notification-hubs).